etienne-martin/WebCrypto.swift/README.md

 ```
 ### Key-based encryption

 This method requires a key and an IV in hexadecimal format.
+Use the [generateKey](https://github.com/etienne-martin/WebCrypto.swift/blob/master/README.md#encryption-keys) and [generateIv](https://github.com/etienne-martin/WebCrypto.swift#initialization-vectors) methods if you need to generate a new key and IV. **Remember to never re-use an initialization vector.
+Always generate a new IV every time you encrypt.**

 ###### Encryption